lajohnso/lajohn.tech/README.md

 To launch project:

-1) clone repository
+1) Clone repository
-2) navigate to my-app
+2) Navigate to my-app
-3) type folliwing commands in terminal:
+3) Type folliwing commands in terminal:
     a) npm install
     b) npm start